Epic Hot Tubs | Outdoor Products Store

 You can read our article to determine how much electricity does a hot tub use.

-6. Think About Maintenance From the First Day
+6. Think About Hot Tub Maintenance From the First Day

-Plan for your maintenance by evaluating potential hot tub locations and equipment placement to make maintenance as easy as possible.
+Plan for your hot tub maintenance by evaluating potential hot tub locations and equipment placement to make maintenance as easy as possible.
 Leave access room, create clear paths, and make sure you think through your maintenance routine carefully.
-Ask your hot tub dealer questions about maintenance so you have a good understanding of what to expect.
+Ask your hot tub dealer questions about hot tub maintenance tips so you have a good understanding of what to expect.

 7. Place Your Hot Tub Where It Is Easy To Access Daily

-If you plan to use your hot tub on a regular basis, then you’ll want to plan your installation to make it easier to use it.
+If you plan to use your hot tub on a regular basis, then you’ll want to plan your installation to make it easier to use.
 Here are a few quick ideas about how to make your hot tub easier to use:

 8. Protect Your Privacy With Good Backyard Design

-Good outdoor installations will include fences, privacy screens, and beautiful lighting design to keep prying eyes and nosy neighbors away from your soaking times and help you feel as comfortable as possible.
+Good hot tub landscaping for outdoor installations will include fences, privacy screens, and beautiful lighting design to keep prying eyes and nosy neighbors away from your soaking times and help you feel as comfortable as possible.

 You may wish to consult with a professional.
 They may be able to use 3D landscape design tools to build a virtual installation and let you look at your architecture and design before you start.
 This should help you create a cohesive design scheme that looks great and also gives you maximum privacy.